Why Do Cats Paw Around Their Water Bowl

 So, now that you’re aware that it is nothing but a sign of OCD, you should find no reason to fret or worry too much whenever they make compulsive pacing or repetitive vocalizations.

 You need to ensure that their water bowl is always kept clean and the water is filtered.
-Do not forget to change their water too and feed them with wet food and dry kibble so they can get hydrated enough even as at mere eating their food.
+Do not forget to change their water too and feed them with wet food and dry kibble so they can get hydrated enough even as they are eating their food.

 A display of territorial instinct

 Your female friend loves to claim territory.
-This is one of the things they can use their paw for and thanks to the availability of a scent gland.
+This is one of the things they can use their paws for, thanks to the availability of a scent gland.
 They negotiate with their fellow cats to claim ownership over a human friend or thing using this method.

 It becomes a problem when several other cats share the same house and threaten them when their water bowl is placed next to a window where outdoor cats share a boundary with them.